Chronic pain doesn't just remding you of your pain all the time. Some say they need solutions for the emotional, behavioral, and mental toll, too.

 For Curtis Lundgren, 62, chronic pain is like riding a different roller coaster every day.
 He gets up – if he sleeps at all – straps himself in, and tries to prepare himself for a gut-wrenching ride with unpredictable twists and turns.

-The pain in his body is everywhere from fibromyalgia, brought on by years of suffering that turned him into one, big raw nerve ending.
+The chronic pain in his body is everywhere from fibromyalgia, brought on by years of suffering that turned him into one, big raw nerve ending.

 Stoic and, he says, ashamed, Lundren, from the western suburbs of Chicago, does his best to have a normal day.
 But the pain has robbed him of his ability to take cherished walks in the woods, which helped him both physically and mentally.
 The drugs he takes to make the pain barely tolerable have side effects.